Gimkhana/Empirical_Analysis_FM/README.md

 You will find the main repository structured into the following structure:

-- Applied Projects: Covers different smaller projects
+  - All-Weather portfolio
   - Game theory analysis
-  - All-Weather portfolio
+  - Market dashboard
+  - Fund replication framework (from Roncalli's paper "An Alternative Approach to Alternative Beta", 2007)

 **Research focus**: Portfolio Management, Investment Strategies, Game Theory